The attendance target for the school for this year (2020-2021) is 96%.

 Absence due to Sickness

 If your child is unwell, the school must be notified on the first day of illness.
-On your child’s return, a note must be given to the class teacher outlining the reason for absence.
+Please use the free Studybugs App to report your child's illness.
+On your child’s return, a note must be given to the class teacher outlining the reason for absence if Studybugs was not used.
 Failure to provide a note within two weeks of the absence will result in the absence being marked as unauthorised.

 If your child is absent for 5 or more days due to being unwell, the school will require medical evidence to support this, otherwise the absence will be marked as unauthorised.